Tia launches a clinic that places the menstrual cycle at the center of care

 With that mission accomplished, the next step is to grow.

-Growth at the kind of scale that Witte and Yost envision requires capital, which the two women have received in the form of $6 million in capital commitments from a slew of some of venture capital’s best investors including John Doerr, Homebrew, Combine, Compound, Torch Capital, Canaan Partners, and Define Ventures (Lynne Chou O’Keefe from Kleiner Perkins).
+Growth at the kind of scale that Witte and Yost envision requires capital, which the two women have received in the form of $6 million in capital commitments from a slew of some of venture capital’s best investors, including John Doerr, Homebrew, Combine, Compound, Torch Capital, Canaan Partners and Define Ventures (Lynne Chou O’Keefe from Kleiner Perkins).

 “Tia is a revolutionary company that is changing the way women view and access healthcare.
 Now, with the launch of the first Tia Clinic, they’re introducing a new model of women’s care that will shift the landscape with convenience, compassion, and personalization,” said Lynne Chou O’Keefe, in a statement.

 That sentiment is bound up in the branding of the business.
-Although neither woman is latinx, they called their company tia after the Spanish word for aunt — which, can be expanded to include any trusted relationship among women (whether or not they’re actually related), according to Witte.
+Although neither woman is Latinx, they called their company Tia after the Spanish word for aunt — which, can be expanded to include any trusted relationship among women (whether or not they’re actually related), according to Witte.

-The decision to expand from an application into physical clinics was bound up in the use cases that the two women saw when they launched their service.
+The decision to expand from an application into physical clinics was bound up in the use cases the two women saw when they launched their service.
 “We found very quickly after launching the product that women were hacking Tia and bringing their phones into their gynecologist’s office,” Witte says.

-At the newly launched Tia clinic which opens today at its first location in New York near Madison Square Park, the company is providing full-stack care delivery including gynecological exams, primary care, and wellness.
+At the newly launched Tia clinic, which opens today at its first location in New York near Madison Square Park, the company is providing full-stack care delivery, including gynecological exams, primary care and wellness.

 The company charges a $150 membership fee, but its services are covered under insurance.
-Tia currently accepts Aetna, Cigna, Humana, Oscar, United Oxford/United Healthcare, and Empire Blue Cross Blue Shield.
+Tia currently accepts Aetna, Cigna, Humana, Oscar, United Oxford/United Healthcare and Empire Blue Cross Blue Shield.

 Treatment at the Tia Clinic is informed by the data that the company’s application collects on its users, both Witte and Yost say.
 Women can come to the clinic for services ranging from holistic annual exams to IUD insertions to treatment for chronic migraines, alongside more mundane services like flu shots and strep throat treatments.

 If Tia users track their cycle and daily health and wellness through the app, that can be shared with their Tia Clinic physicians to inform care.
-The medical service at this point doesn’t integrate other period tracking apps into its health data.
+The medical service at this point doesn’t integrate other period-tracking apps into its health data.

 At the center of Tia’s clinical care is the notion that the menstrual cycle is broadly associated with physiological and emotional manifestations that can inform and effect treatment.

 Tia isn’t the only company that is trying to bring information and data specific to women’s health into a clinical setting.
-In Oakland, NextGen Jane is using tampons embedded with sensors to diagnose severe health problems like endometriosis.
+In Oakland, NextGen Jane is using tampons embedded with sensors to diagnose severe health problems, like endometriosis.

-And investors are pouring money into period tracking and fertility apps and services around the country and around the world.
+And investors are pouring money into period-tracking and fertility apps and services around the country and around the world.

 As we wrote earlier this month: